jazzlife/jump/readme.md

 Lost Grids is a powerful grid system built in PostCSS that works with any preprocessor and even vanilla CSS.

-Jump loads Lost Grids in Vue compoenents styled with Stylus and in Stylus files compiled by the application.
+Jump loads Lost Grids in Vue components styled with Stylus and in Stylus files compiled by the application.

 - [Lost Grids Docs](http://lostgrid.org/docs.html)